ChargePi/chargeflow/README.md

 Additionally, you can specify a custom path to vendor-specific OCPP schemas using the `--schemas` flag.

 > [!TIP]
-> You can now also validate multiple messages (both request and responses) from a file using the `-f` flag.
+> You can also validate multiple messages (both request and responses) from a file using the `-f` flag.

 ## License